Diversity, Equity, and Inclusion Committee

 The College of Liberal Arts and Sciences is pleased to solicit proposals for the LAS Diversity, Equity, and Inclusion Initiative Award Program.
 The Awards provide resources for initiatives that promote and support meaningful diversity, equity, and inclusion in LAS.

 Projects of any kind will be considered as long as they can project long-term sustainable impacts on the college’s diversity, equity, and inclusion mission and goals.
-Please read the CFP for full details and submission instructions.
+Full details and submission instructions for the upcoming award cycle are forthcoming.

 LAS Diversity Initiative Awards Heading link